adityas129/blog/content/about.md

 &nbsp;

 I am intensely curious about the world around me and trying to understand how to make it better for everybody.
+I care to be an individual who builds important things even at the face of sweeping adversity with a resolve.

-I hope to do so by working on/at companies/orgs that do that :) For fun, I enjoy walking with people and learning about different life stories, playing and sometimes watching badminton and basketball, and trying to get better at chess.
+For fun, I enjoy walking with people and learning about different life stories, playing and sometimes watching badminton and basketball, and trying to get better at chess.

 &nbsp;